 Lighting.
-Outdoor lighting would be provided on the proposed residential units for access and security purposes.
-No other sources of exterior lighting are proposed.
+Outdoor lighting would be provided for site access and security purposes.
 All outdoor exterior lighting will conform to the City Council's Outdoor Lighting Policy (4-3), Interim Lighting Policy Broad Spectrum Lighting (LED) for Private Development, and Citywide Design Standards and Guidelines.

 Utilities.
 The project includes the provision of services and utilities to serve the project, including water, storm drainage, wastewater, and solid waste.
-New laterals for storm drain, sanitary sewer, and domestic water would be constructed to link the development with existing infrastructure in Miller Avenue.
-A stormwater control plan for the project is provided in Figure 7.
+A stormwater control plan is provided in Figure 12.